 You may be ordained in one of these cathedrals, or be a curate or rector at some stage in a church with the tongue-twisting name of an otherwise-forgotten Celtic saint.
 So we should know its place and part in the story of our church.

 Secondly, Celtic Christianity is popular and marketable – it’s a lifestyle choice.
-[The Revd Patrick] Paddy [McGlinchey] told us a few weeks ago how many books on Buddhism are on sale even in ordinary bookshops.
-In fact, the three most popular categories of books on religion or on “Mind and Body” shelves of Irish bookshops are on Buddhism, new age-type books on angels, and new age-style books on “Celtic Spirituality.”
+[The Revd Patrick] Paddy [McGlinchey] told us some time ago how many books on Buddhism are on sale even in ordinary bookshops.
+In fact, the three most popular categories of books on religion or on “Mind, Body and Spirit” shelves of Irish bookshops are on Buddhism, new age-type books on angels, and new age-style books on “Celtic Spirituality.”

 It is important to know the minds of people, to know what engages them spiritually, what passes as religion for many people, if we are going to be incarnational in ministry and mission in Ireland today.

 Much of the writing about Celtic spirituality today is superficial, amateur, new age material, making spurious claims for the writers and against Christianity.
 For example: “Perhaps it is this mixture of pagan and Christian that makes Celtic Spirituality so interesting and so accessible today ...
 It is easier to find spiritual truth in a sacred grove than a dusty half empty church hall.”